 Academic dismissal occurs when the student's academic performance indicates that it is unreasonable to anticipate eventual completion of degree requirements (normally determined by the chart above).
-Since the dismissal is intended to be permanent, only the lapse of a year or more and a drastic change in circumstances can justify application for readmission to the Academic Dean.
-The Academic Dean will grant readmission of a dismissed student only in rare instances.
+Since the dismissal is intended to be permanent, only the lapse of a year or more and a drastic change in circumstances can justify application for readmission to the dean of academic administration.
+The dean of academic administration will grant readmission of a dismissed student only in rare instances.